azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab4-conditions.md

 Either way will set our new boolean correctly.

+* Create a new boolean variable called "pip?" based on the whether dnsLabelPrefix is an empty string or not

 ## Conditions

 Condition is an optional keyword that can be used in any of your resource objects.
 It is usual to place a condition above the other required set of four keywords: name, type, apiVersion and location.
 This is to make it more obvious when reading.